People's Television Network: Programming

 Generally, PTV airs locally produced news and public affairs programs and documentaries, sports, movies, dramas, public service and entertainment programs, in addition to foreign content coming from their counterparts from China, Japan, South Korea and the ASEAN–member countries, and blocktime programs.
 The network serves as the main television broadcast arm of the government of the Republic of the Philippines and it is part of the Office of the Press Secretary.
-Its programming is diverse from other state-controlled network IBC since PTV focuses on its function as the government's voice, while IBC is the general entertainment channel which also airs replays of select PTV programs.
+Its programming is diverse from IBC since PTV focuses on its function as the government's voice, while IBC is a general entertainment and public information channel due to its programming.